Level/abstract-level/README.md

 - `signal`: an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to abort the deferred operation.
 When aborted (now or later) the `fn` function will not be called, and the promise returned by `deferAsync()` will be rejected with a [`LEVEL_ABORTED`](#level_aborted) error.

+### `db.attachResource(resource)`

+Keep track of the given `resource` in order to call its `close()` method when the database is closed.
+Once successfully closed, the resource will no longer be tracked, to the same effect as manually calling [`db.detachResource()`](#dbdetachresourceresource).
+When given multiple resources, the database will close them in parallel.
+Resources are kept in a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) so that the same object will not be attached (and closed) twice.

+Intended for objects that rely on an open database.
+Used internally for built-in resources like iterators and sublevels, and is publicly exposed for custom resources.

+### `db.detachResource(resource)`

+Stop tracking the given `resource`.

 ### `iterator`

 An iterator allows one to lazily read a range of entries stored in the database.
 The entries will be sorted by keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) (in other words: byte order) which in short means key `'a'` comes before `'b'` and key `'10'` comes before `'2'`.